Updated: Jan 13

 The presence of Oleocanthal is indicated by the peppery effect on the back of the throat sometimes causing a cough reflex.
 Oleacein is known by the bitterness on the tongue.
 For people accustomed to purchasing olive oils from the super market, these characteristics of pepperiness and bitterness are often mistaken as a defect in the olive oil.

-Phenolic content vary according to olive variety, time of harvest, milling procedures, soil condition and weather patterns.
-For example, bio-diversity within the grove adds to the richness of the soil and the nutrition available to the olive fruit.
+Phenolic content vary according to soil condition and weather patterns, olive variety, time of harvest (fruit maduration stage - the greener the olives the higher the phenolic content), milling procedures, etc. For example, bio-diversity within the grove adds to the richness of the soil and the nutrition available to the olive fruit.
 Rains, drought or winds have greater or lesser impact on phenolic content and amount of olive oil produced depending on when they occur during olive fruit maturation.

 For you the purchaser: